Baby Led Weaning Meal Plan That Can Work For the Entire Family

 While you cannot expect everyone in your family to want to eat the same things or even like everything that is being served, it is not realistic for you to be a short-order cook.
 Nor should you be expected to make multiple dishes for the sake of having something that everyone will want to eat.
 This is just not sustainable for mama’s sanity.

-Simple Meal Plan for Baby
+Simple Baby Led Weaning Meal Plan

 Planning and preparing meals that your baby can eat should be approached in the same way: keep it simple.

 How can you meal plan for your family while incorporating food that your baby can also safely eat?

 Here are some easy ways to keep meal times simple while planning meals that your whole family can enjoy (baby included!):

 Baby-led weaning (BLW) is a way of transitioning a baby to solid foods by allowing them to self-feed healthy, whole foods from the start.
 This approach allows baby to be introduced to a variety of foods while creating a positive, feeding environment from which baby learns how to eat.